Monster Hunter: Legends of the Guild: Production

 The film was first announced back in July 2018 as a "special" with its original video game developer/publisher Capcom, in joint collaboration with American company Pure Imagination Studios, handling its production.
+The existence of the special had been leaked days prior through a Do Not Work notice issued by SAG-AFTRA.
 It was originally set for a release window in 2019.
 Joshua Fine serves as scriptwriter.

 Release

 The film was released on August 12, 2021, on Netflix.